Cystocele: History

 In the 1700s, a Swiss gynecologist, Peyer, published a description of a cystocele.
-He was able to describe and document both cystocele and uterine prolapse.
+He was able to describe and document both cystoceles and uterine prolapse.
 In 1730, Halder associated cystocele with childbirth.
 During this same time, efforts began to standardize the terminology that is still familiar today.
-In the 1800s, the surgical advancements of anesthesia, suturing, suturing materials and acceptance of Joseph Lister's theories of antisepsis improved outcomes for women with cystocele.
+In the 1800s, the surgical advancements of anesthesia, suturing, suturing materials, and acceptance of Joseph Lister's theories of antisepsis improved outcomes for women with cystocele.
 The first surgical techniques were practiced on female cadavers.
 In 1823, Geradin proposed that an incision and resection may provide treatment.
 In 1830, the first dissection of the vagina was performed by Dieffenbach on a living woman.
-In 1834, Mendé proposed that dissecting and repair of the edges of the tissues could be done.
-In 1859, Huguier proposed the amputation of the cervix was going to solve the problem for elongation.
+In 1834, Mendé proposed that dissecting and repairing the edges of the tissues could be done.
+In 1859, Huguier proposed that the amputation of the cervix was going to solve the problem of elongation.

 In 1866, a method of correcting a cystocele was proposed that resembled current procedures.
 Sim subsequently developed another procedure that did not require the full-thickness dissection of the vaginal wall.
 In 1888, another method of treating anterior vaginal wall Manchester combined an anterior vaginal wall repair with an amputation of the cervix and a perineorrhaphy.
 In 1909, White noted the high rate of recurrence of cystocele repair.
 At this time it was proposed that reattaching the vagina to support structures was more successful and resulted in less recurrence.
-This same proposal was proposed again in 1976 but further studies indicated that the recurrence rate was not better.
+This same proposal was proposed again in 1976, but further studies indicated that the recurrence rate was not better.

 In 1888, treatments were tried that entered the abdomen to make reattachments.
 Some did not agree with this and suggested an approach through the inguinal canal.
 In 1898, further abdominal approaches were proposed.
 No further advances have been noted until 1961 when reattachment of the anterior vaginal wall to Cooper's ligament began to be used.
 Unfortunately, posterior vaginal wall prolapse occurred in some patients even though the anterior repair was successful.

-In 1955, using mesh to support pelvic structures came into use.
+In 1955, using mesh to support pelvic structures became common.
 In 1970, tissue from pigs began to be used to strengthen the anterior vaginal wall in surgery.
 Beginning in 1976, improvement in suturing began along with the surgical removal of the vagina being used to treat prolapse of the bladder.
 In 1991, assumptions about the detailed anatomy of the pelvic support structures began to be questioned regarding the existence of some pelvic structures and the non-existence of others.
-More recently, the use of stem cells, robot-assisted laparoscopic surgery are being used to treat cystocele.
+More recently, stem cells and robot-assisted laparoscopic surgery have been used to treat cystoceles.

+Cystocele in animals

+In cows, cystocele is a complicated case of vaginal prolapse, occurring before calving.
+Urinary bladder must be emptied by punction before replacment of genital organs.